RichelleT/CS50/Python - Real World Machine Learning/README.md

+# Python - Real World Machine Learning

 Notes and practices I have written or made from the book,

 Python: Real World Machine Learning